EMBL-Design-Language/website-grid-alpha/README.md

 ## Tools

-- Show the grid by adding a parent class of `show-grid`
+- Show the grid by adding a parent class of `show-grid` to the `body` element.

 ## Develop with it

+- Setup
-- install `npm install`
+  - `npm install`
+- Layout:
+  - edit `index.html`
+- Style:
+  - edit `css/app.scss`
+  - `gulp sass`
-- develop locally `gulp`
+- Deploy:
+  - commits and tags are automatically deployed:
-- deploy `surge --domain embl-website-grid-alpha.surge.sh .`
+  - manual: `surge --domain embl-website-grid-alpha.surge.sh .`

 ## Technical plumbing